Recommendations for student IT equipment: home and college use

 Lighting

 All cameras capture better-looking video when there is a good light source.
 The room should be well-lit with natural light where possible.
-When selecting a place to make a call, avoid locations with low light or too much backlighting (avoid windows in the background as mentioned above).
-If a location with ample natural light is not available, you ideally want to light yourself from the front with soft, indirect light, and minimise other lighting in the room.
+When selecting a place to make a call, avoid locations with low light or too much backlighting, such as windows in the background or a light directly behind you.

 Get support

-Local IT and administration staff provide your first line of Lecture Capture support
+Local IT and administration staff provide your first line of Replay support

-For more complex queries, contact the central Replay Lecture Capture team
+For more complex queries, contact the central Replay team

 Contact Replay team